Advice levels

 In other areas, you can register with the Superintendent of Police.

 All visitors on long-term visas must register.
-This includes the following visas:
+This includes, but is not limited to, the following visas:

 If you don't register, you could face fines or imprisonment.